 Dry Cargo/Ammunition Ships T-AKE

 The dry cargo/ammunition ships are operated by the Navy's Military Sealift Command.
-In this class of 14 ships, 11 provide multi-product combat logistics support to the Navy fleet and three are slated to preposition U.S. Marine Corps Cargo at sea as part of the Maritime Prepositionoing Force.
+In this class of 14 ships, 12 ships provide multi-product combat logistics support to the Navy fleet.
+Two ships support the U.S. Marine Corps at sea as part of the Maritime Prepositioning Force.

-As the Navy’s newest CLF underway replenishment ships, the T-AKEs replace the Kilauea-class (T-AE 26) ammunition ships; Mars-class (T-AFS 1) combat stores ships; and, when operating in concert with a Henry J. Kaiser-class (T-AO 187) fleet replenishment oiler, the Sacramento-class (AOE 1) fast combat support ships.
-The T-AKE acquisition program called for up to 14 ships and has a budget of more than $6 billion.
-The T-AKE acquisition program resides within the Navy's Program Executive Office, Ships - Support Ships Boats and Craft Program Office (PEO Ships/PMS 325).
+As the Navy's newest CLF underway replenishment ships, the T-AKEs replace the Kilauea-class (T-AE 26) ammunition ships; Mars-class (T-AFS 1) and SIRIUS-class (T-AFS-8) combat stores ships.
+A T-AKE operating in concert with a Henry J. Kaiser-class (T-AO 187) fleet replenishment oiler can be assigned in lieu of a T-AOE Fast Combat Support Ship.

 As auxiliary support ships, T-AKEs directly contribute to the ability of the Navy to maintain a forward presence.
 In their primary mission role, the T-AKEs provide logistic lift to deliver cargo (ammunition, food limited quantities of fuel, repair parts and ship store items) to U.S. and allied ships at sea.
 In their secondary mission, the T-AKEs may be required to operate in concert with a Henry J. Kaiser-class (T-AO 187) fleet replenishment oiler as a substitute station ship to provide direct logistics support to the ships within a carrier strike group.

 The primary goal of the T-AKE program is to provide effective fleet underway replenishment capability at the lowest life cycle cost.
 To meet that goal, the ships are designed and constructed to commercial specifications & standards and certified/classed by the American Bureau of Shipping, United States Coast Guard, and other regulatory bodies.
 All are operated by the U.S. Navy's Military Sealift Command.
 They were built in San Diego by General Dynamics, NASSCO.

 |Point Of Contact|